hellowac/mapnik-wiki-zh-cn/Mapnik2.md

 ### mod_tile/renderd

-Supports Mapnik2 as of [r22900](http://trac.openstreetmap.org/changeset/22900)
+Supports Mapnik2 as of [r22900](http://trac.openstreetmap.org/changeset/22900).

-But (if using the ==2.0.0 release) requires a patch to the Makefile and moving to the side any non-mapnik2 headers.
+Please note, as per the above naming changes, if using Mapnik 2.0.0 the library name is `libmapnik2`, but all previous and future releases simply use `libmapnik` as the library name.
+Sorry for the temporarily hassle.

-Here is the patch needed to the Makefile:
+So, if you are using exactly the 2.0.0 release, here is the basic patch needed to the Makefile:

 ```diff
     Index: Makefile